jonasberglund/skrubb_DAT255/documentation/serverside.md

 a MySQL database and is easy to handle via the phpMyAdmin tool.

 ##News feed (Facebook)
+The information used in NewsFeed is reached from http://www.prokrastinera.com/hsektionen/newsfeed/?week=x and given as a JSON.
+The server exchange credentials with facebook server to be able to get the news feed from H-Sektionen facebook page.
+The server will produce JSON consisting of the post in a three week date span.
+The x in the url corresponds to the week span.

 ##Events & Pub (Google Calendar)
 The information about events and pubs used in EventsActivity and PubActivity is reached from the respective Google calendar that returns JSON.

 https://www.google.com/calendar/feeds/CALENDAR_ID/public/full?alt=json
 All events and pubs are editable using their calendar via google.